 FOCUS is present on Seton Hall University's campus as a resource for students desiring to learn more about their faith and how to apply it to every facet of their lives.
 Through FOCUS, Bible studies are available on campus for all students, as well as other various activities and opportunities.

-and learn how you can get involved.
+Visit the FOCUS website and learn how you can get involved.